Last Updated on August 28, 2024 by Maged kamel

 The moment due to cash flows is nothing but the multiplication of cash flow by the distance to the point located in the timeline.
 Whether the cash flow is inflow or outflow, when drawn as a timeline; the horizontal line starts from time t=0 and ends at time t=n.

 The cash flow can be represented as an upward arrow when you have an income, from the borrower’s point of view.
 While expenses are drawn as a downward arrow, for the present value P. For instance, it is required to find the future value F. The picture is quoted from the book Engineering Economic Analysis, 11th edition.
 The author is Donald G Newman.
-The chapter titled ECONOMIC EQUIVALENCE VIEWED AS A MOMENT DIAGRAM
+The chapter titled ECONOMIC EQUIVALENCE VIEWED AS A MOMENT DIAGRAM.

 The present value, while paying, is represented by a downward arrow, or (-) P. When we have an income at present.
 P is represented by an upward arrow or (+P).
 And similarly, for future values, income is upward, while paying is a downward arrow.

-I quote, if you consider the cash flow as a group of forces that are always perpendicular to the axis, then the periods become the distance along the axis.
+If you consider the cash flow as a group of forces that are always perpendicular to the axis, then the periods become the distance along the axis.

 We need the distance between the forces along the Timeline.
 We know that there is an equilibrium at any point in the moment diagram; this is applied at the point from all directions.